angadhn/MySite/_notes/This site.md

 > [Tufte CSS](https://edwardtufte.github.io/tufte-css/)

 ## Sidenotes
-In text, I like the idea of Tufte's sidenotes{% sidenote 'sn-id-whatever' 'This is a sidenote and *displays a superscript*'%} which display a superscript- very similar to footnotes but without the disorienting scrolling behaviours.
-However, I have to be very judicious here as it requires using Liquid tags, which looks like this in markdown
+Tufte’s style is well known for its extensive use of notes in margins- this was one of the driving forces for me modifying my previous site's template.
+My sense is that footnotes are disorienting for readers (this is how I feel but YMMV).
+Tufte's sidenotes{% sidenote 'sn-id-whatever' 'This is a sidenote and *displays a superscript*'%} display a superscript, similar to numbered footnotes but make for a much more pleasant reading experience; they lack the disorienting scrolling behaviours of footnotes.
+However, I have to be very judicious with using sidenotes as it requires using Liquid tags, which looks like this in markdown
 ``` markdown
 {% sidenote 'sn-id-xx' 'This is a sidenote and *displays a superscript*'%}
 ```
-Might get this sorted in the future; but as I said, this is a quite low priority as it is not just a matter of handling the Liquid tags with Claude but requires my own insight into how I write and how long these footnotes can get to convey sufficient information.
+I might work on getting this addressed in the future; but this is quite a low priority item as it is not just a matter of converting footnotes into sidenotes via Jekyll but also requires personal judgment.
+Is it worth never having footnotes?
+Longer form content in such tangential notes work better as footnotes than sidenotes.
+Perhaps footnotes are the kind of thing that become longer posts.
+And sidenotes are essentially some kind of staging for footnotes?
+And perhaps in there lies a virtuous cycle of writing short form with the vision of making it long form.
-## Margin notes
+## Margin notes with Figures
-Tufte’s style is well known for its extensive use of notes in margins- this was one of the driving forces for me modifying my previous site's template.
-My sense is that footnotes are disorienting for readers (this is how I feel but YMMV).
 The following Liquid tag snippet in my markdown file renders the margin note to the right {% marginnote 'mn-id-whatever' 'This is a margin note.' %}

 ``` markdown
  {% marginnote 'mn-id-whatever' 'This is a margin note.' %}